Why study Mandarin in Taiwan?

 I have to say that the registration and pre-start communication for both camps left a lot to be desired.
 Here were the specific issues that we encountered:

-- Fees for international students had to be paid by bank wire, which is an absolutely terrible arrangement that is prone to error and extra fees.
+- Fees for international students had to be paid by bank wire, which is an absolutely terrible arrangement that is prone to error and extra fees (2018 update: This is still the case for the NTNU MTC program).
 I understand why a Taiwan business would be reluctant to accept a personal check from someone in another country, but credit cards are widely used in Taiwan and offer various protections for all parties involved.

 - There was no confirmation in writing that our payments were received and the kids were all set.
 We had to circle back to the staff via phone and email to confirm, and even then it was like "we have recorded the deposit" not "we have received the deposit and your kids are confirmed for term X." NTNU had a website confirmation, but it was simply a "Yes" next to our kids' registration numbers.
 The fact that the confirmation was not clearly explained in writing meant if we were asked by anyone -- such as airport immigration officials -- what we were doing in Taiwan for the summer, it would have been quite difficult to prove that we had registered and paid for camp, and had a legitimate reason for being in Taiwan for such a long period of time.